datenanfragen/website/content/en/act/honey/index.md

 ## How can I file a complaint about this?

-The GDPR gives you the right to file a complaint at a {{< link slug="supervisory-authorities" text="Supervisory authorities" >}} against a company.
+The GDPR gives you the right to file a complaint against a company with the {{< link slug="supervisory-authorities" text="supervisory authorities" >}}.
 You can use this tool to find the authority responsible for you:

 <div class="sva-finder"></div>
 <script>
-    window.props = {override: { country: { de: 'debralda' } }}
+    window.props = { override: { country: { de: 'debralda' } } };
     window.addEventListener('load', function() { renderSvaFinder(); });
 </script>

 We also prepared a complaint template for you to use.
-Modify it accordingly to your situation.
+Modify it according to your situation.

 <div class="blog-letter">
 Artichoke hearts Thai sun pepper hemp seeds pineapple salsa balsamic vinaigrette summer fruit salad peach strawberry mango creamy cauliflower alfredo sauce coriander mediterranean vegetables smoky maple tempeh glaze edamame hummus golden cayenne pepper.
 Tofu apple vinaigrette strawberry spinach salad thyme strawberry mango smoothie cool off plums cinnamon udon noodles burritos kimchi overflowing.
 Dark and stormy grapefruit green onions asian pear portobello mushrooms lemon red lentil soup ginger tofu cinnamon toast lime mango crisp kale.